 SERVING WARREN (OH) / SOUTHERN TRUMBULL COUNTY

-Since 2006, Inspiring Minds (IM) has provided thousands of under-represented youth with the opportunities and motivation to overcome the obstacles that stand between them and personal success.
-Our mission is to engage, inspire and empower youth through education and exposure to new experiences within a safe, positive environment; one that strengthens confidence and character.
+Our mission is to engage, inspire and empower youth to reach their full potential through education and exposure to life-changing experiences.
 Our vision is to see every student graduate high school, complete college or a vocational school and become strong, successful members of our society.
 And our goal is to inspire youth to discover their passions and equip them with the tools needed to pursue them.

 Giving Week Progress: